 These flowering succulents are very hardy plants that can survive in the driest of desert environments.

-The most common type of aloe plant, especially to houseplant lovers, is the aloe vera but there are actually over 550 flowering succulents that belong to this genus of plant (not 400 as many websites will tell you).
+The most common type of aloe plant, especially to houseplant lovers, is the aloe vera.
+However, there are actually over 550 flowering succulents that belong to this genus of plant (not 400 as many websites will tell you).

-Aloe vera is not just commonly grown as a houseplant but its byproducts are also used in many household products and in pharmaceutical processes though there is almost no clinical evidence for its effectiveness.
+Aloe vera is not just commonly grown as a houseplant but its byproducts are also used in many household products.
+Likewise it is also used in pharmaceutical processes even though there is almost no clinical evidence for the effectiveness of aloe vera.

 Aloe plants are hardy succulents and require very little care and this makes it a popular houseplant and also a popular garden plant when cultivated in the correct climate zones (see our USDA climate zone guide).